XinglongLiang08/DpDNet/readme.md

 Ensure self.map in STUNetTrainer is consistent with dataset classes.

 7. Citation
-If you use this work, please consider citing nnUNet and STU-Net.
+If you use this work, please consider citing
+@inproceedings{liang2025dpdnet,
+  title={DpDNet: An Dual-Prompt-Driven Network for Universal PET-CT Segmentation}, author={Liang, Xinglong and Huang, Jiaju and Han, Luyi and Zhang, Tianyu and Wang, Xin and Gao, Yuan and Lu, Chunyao and Cai, Lishan and Tan, Tao and Mann, Ritse}, booktitle={International Conference on Medical Image Computing and Computer-Assisted Intervention}, pages={163--172}, year={2025}, organization={Springer}
+}